Wendy Bradfield

 King Tutankhamun

 The discovery of the boy-king’s tomb by Howard Carter is the greatest archaeological discovery in modern times.
-The innermost coffin is made of solid gold; preserved for 3,300 years with over 5,000 treasures, including jewelry, weapons, furniture, clothes, chariots, and a throne chair.
-The boy-king was wearing over 150 items, including daggers, collars, bracelets, rings, necklaces, and amulets; nearly all of them gold.
+The innermost coffin is made of solid gold, preserved for 3,300 years, with over 5,000 treasures, including jewelry, weapons, furniture, clothes, chariots, and throne chairs.

-It took 10 years to catalog every item from the tomb of Tutankamun, with every piece more exquisite than the last.
-It’s the only undisturbed royal tomb of its kind, and to see it up close is to be connected to antiquity as you’ve never experienced.
+It took 10 years to catalog the items from the tomb of Tutankhamun.
+It’s the only undisturbed royal tomb of its kind.

-Carter wrote of his first look inside the tomb upon discovery:
+Carter wrote of his first look inside the tomb:

 At first I could see nothing, the hot air escaping from the chamber causing the candle flame to flicker, but presently, as my eyes grew accustomed to the light, details of the room within emerged slowly from the mist, strange animals, statues, and gold—everywhere the glint of gold.
 For the moment—an eternity it must have seemed to the others standing by—I was struck dumb with amazement, and when Lord Carnarvon, unable to stand the suspense any longer, inquired anxiously, 'Can you see anything?' it was all I could do to get out the words, 'Yes, wonderful things.